 3.)
 Alcudia Bay

-Also, it’s worth remembering that you can actually hop on the boat in Alcudia to visit Barcelona for a day or two.
+Also, it’s worth remembering that you can hop on the boat in Alcudia to visit Barcelona for a day or two.
 It’s a great way to see both places, especially if you’ve travelled far to visit Majorca.

 Oh, and be sure to grab some panades once you’re here.
 They’re yummy!